-1Department of Informatics, Guangdong University of Foreign Studies, Guangzhou, 510420, China 2SunYat-sen Business School, Sun Yat-sen University, Guangzhou, 510275, China
+School of Informatics, Guangdong University of Foreign Studies, Guangzhou 510420, China Sun Yat-Sen Business School, Sun Yat-Sen University, Guangzhou 510275, China Faculty of Computer, Guangdong University of Technology, Guangzhou 510006, China

-Abstract: This study presents a new early warning evaluating method and decision mechanism for urban emergency in which the risk factors are easily assessed by fuzzy numbers.
+Abstract: This study presents a new early warning evaluating method and decision mechanism for urban emergency in which the risk factors are assessed by fuzzy numbers.
 By using the fuzzy preference relation matrix and the extended fuzzy AHP, the relative weight of each risk factor can be estimated.
 Then we evaluate the total fuzzy risk value by aggregating the severity of loss of risk factor and the relative weight of risk factor.
-According to the similarity between the fuzzy comprehensive risk value and the pre-established risk grade, the early warning grade of the urban significant emergency can be determined for urgent emergency decision-making.
+According to the similarity between the fuzzy comprehensive risk value and the pre-established risk grade, the early warning grade of urban significant emergency can be determined for urgent emergency decision-making.

-Keywords: Risk evaluation, similarity measure, urban emergency, warning grade
+Keywords: Decision making, risk evaluation, similarity measure, urban emergency, warning grade